 There’s only a handful of poses that are held for 5-10 minutes.
 People who are going through some kind of pain or are stressed for any reason and need to relax and calm their mind and body should try this.

-Like the name suggests prenatal yoga is for the moms-to-be.
+Like the name suggests prenatal is for the moms-to-be.
 Pregnancy can cause a lot of pain like sore hips and aching lower backs, this type of yoga is specifically designed to ease those kinds of pain.

 This usually doesn’t include poses that could be too stressful to vigorous for pregnant women, but you should still consult your doctor once before you start with this.